captbullett65/MSCFT/docs/FEDFUNDS-20250730_test-validation_log.md

 and theoretical reasoning, including entropy modeling and BIN evaluation.

 ---
-Understood — logging the following key points for documentation and summary:

----

 **✅ TEST COMPLETE:**
 All three forecast platforms (MSCFT 4.1B, AgentTool,